Strooom/MuMo-v2-Node-SW/lib/qrcode/qrcode.md

 # qrCode

-## web resources explaining how to construct a qrCode
+## web resources explaining how to construct a qrCode / Credits to ...

 * https://www.thonky.com/qr-code-tutorial/
 * https://dev.to/maxart2501/series/13444